Start

 Each object in the file system can be associated with an unlimited number of additional data records called Extended Attributes.
 Each attribute has a value which can be any stream of bytes with any size.
 The attributes can be seen as additional content of a file next to its standard content, the data fork.

 After clicking the info icon next to the line Extended Attributes, Sync Checker will open an additional sheet, showing the complete list of Extended Attributes for the two mismatching objects.
-The table at the left contains the attributes of the object coming from the first folder, the table at the right represents the object from the second folder.
+The first column contains the attributes of the object coming from the first folder, the last column represents the object from the second folder.
+Icons at the center indicate whether the contents of the attributes match or not.

 Extended Attributes